carolinewang01/rotate/README.md

 ### Method Exploration:
 - Add regret bounds to open-ended PAIRED
 - Allow population size to expand between open-ended iterations
+- Try initializing open-ended learning from BRDiv ego agent
+- Try initializing confederate/br agents to the ego agent; try NOT re-initializing the conf/br agents
+- Check if minimax return is better than minimax regret (Minimax AHT paper)

 ### Baselines
 - BRDiv: add feature of training an ego agent against generated BRDiv teammates
 - Implement L-BRDiv
+- Implement PLR style FCP baseline (this requires implementing "growing" the population size between iterations)
+- Implement PAIRED - we need to stop resetting the confederate/br; we need to reduce the population param seeds to 1 and freeze it.
+- Finish open-ended minimax
 - Implement MEP (we should prioritize MEP over TraGeDi because MEP is stronger)

+If time permits:
-- Implement CoMeDi (if time permits)
+- Implement CoMeDi
-- Implement PLR style FCP baseline (this requires implementing "growing" the population size between iterations)

 ### Clean Up Code:
 - Figure out a general eval pipeline
 - Clean up FCP implementation (currently only roughly integrated into current logging paradigm)
     - Move FCP implementation into teammate generation folder
-- Clean up BRDiv code
+- Clean up (L)-BRDiv code
     - Consider making ego and br nets the same
-    - Add feature of training an ego agent against the generated BRDiv policies
+    - Switch from logging BR/Conf losses to SP/XP losses!
 - Update IPPO implementation to use wandb logging that's more aligned with rest of codebase

 ## Installation Guide